 One of the symptoms of low blood sugar is rapid heartbeat.
 Since beta-blockers slow your heartbeat, your heart’s response to low blood sugar may not be as obvious.

-You may not be able to rely on symptoms to tell you that your blood sugar is low, and that can be dangerous.
-For this reason, you’ll have to check your blood sugar levels frequently and eat consistently, especially if you’re prone to low blood sugar.
+You may not be able to rely on symptoms to tell you that your blood sugar is low.
+That can be dangerous.
+You’ll have to check your blood sugar levels frequently and eat consistently, especially if you’re prone to low blood sugar.

 Beta-blockers can have other side effects, too.
 Some of the more common ones include: